jmacd/supruglue/README.md

 In 2021, after nearly twenty years working for Big Tech companies I moved to the Mendocino coast and became the owner/operator of the Caspar, California community water system.
-With a background in open-source software and specializing in telemetry systems, you guessed it--

-I'm writing Supruglue as the foundation for an open-source SCADA system.
+With a background in open-source software and specializing in telemetry systems, I'm writing Supruglue as the foundation for an open-source SCADA system.

 ### WORK IN PROGRESS